thortiede/PeCaX-docker/README.md

 KEGG provides their own markup language files for their pathways.
 You can download these kgml files directly from their website (kegg.jp) or through their API.
 Make sure you understand the license requirements before starting the download (see https://www.kegg.jp/kegg/rest/ for details).
-TODO: Is KPWD in a good enough state to be linked here?

 ### 3. Translate pathway files
 In order for SBML4j to be able to process the KEGG pathway models they need to be translated to the SBML format.